Craigharrison79/MS4-MPT-Gym/README.md

 - **Website experience**

     - Would like an easy site to navigate and also simple for the user to understand what they are looking at or for.
-    - Would like a responsive website that can be access on different devices.
+    - Would like a responsive website that can be accessed on different devices.

 -  **Club / Personal Trainer experience**